 A very special trait that Ryan has at the lead guard spot is that he is very good at protecting the ball.
 At Nationals Nembhard hovered around a 3 to 1 assist to turnover ratio, an extremely elite stat for the point guard position.

-Basketball is in Nembhard’s blood as you don’t have to look any further then his brother Andrew who will be attending and playing at Florida this year.
+Basketball is in Nembhard’s blood as you don’t have to look any further then his brother Andrew who will be attending and playing at Florida this year, he has practiced the best techniques from Hoops Beast ever since he was young.
 With a aggressive and confident demeanour Ryan will be extremely entertaining to watch.
 It will be fun to track the latest PG trying to join a elite group of Canadian lead guards to make it to the NBA.

 2022 6’0 G Ryan Nembhard is young but ready to compete for Varsity minutes! 👀